-In addition to his expertise and experience acquired over many years as a certified public accountant.
-Mr. Masaki Horie has served as Outside Audit & Supervisory Board Member and Outside Director of the Company since 2015 and provided advice to the management of the Company.
+In addition to his expertise and experience acquired over many years as a certified public accountant, Mr. Masaki Horie has served as Outside Audit & Supervisory Board Member and Outside Director of the Company since 2015 and provided advice to the management of the Company.

-12/12 (100%) umber of Nominating Committee meetings attended 7/7 (100%) ed 7/7 (100%)
+12/12 (100%) Number of Board of Directors meetings attended Number of Nominating Committee meetings attended 7/7 (100%) 7/7 (100%)